 Several times a year, rangers lead hikes through the rare and fragile ecosystem of Pinhook Bog, which has been designated a National Natural Landmark.
 Located in LaPorte County, the bog is a relic of the region’s glacial past and features boardwalks that cross a floating mass of sphagnum moss.
 A few miles west, you also might try the Three Dune Challenge, tackling the three tallest sand dunes in the Indiana Dunes State Park.

-Kayakers who come to the National Lakeshore enjoy the Lake Michigan Water Trail, a 50-mile stretch of the big lake with multiple access points between Indiana’s borders with Illinois on the west and Michigan on the east.
+Kayakers who come to the National Park enjoy the Lake Michigan Water Trail, a 50-mile stretch of the big lake with multiple access points between Indiana’s borders with Illinois on the west and Michigan on the east.
 Two of the access points are in LaPorte County.

 Connecting with nature itself is what most visitors find to be the best part of days spent at the Indiana Dunes.
 For some, claiming their own beach spot, diving into cool waters and just enjoying stunning lake views tops the list.
 For others, it might be hiking among the dunes themselves, where waving beach grass and shifting sands sculpt a sweeping spectacle.
 You might end your day around a campfire or back at a cozy inn in one of LaPorte County’s welcoming communities.
 The possibilities are endless in this special corner of Indiana.